-BASEBALL (cont'd) RULES (cont'd) t) For any discrepancy in rules interpretation, the convener shall refer to Baseball Canada Rules as they pertain to High School aged play (players aged 16 years or older). u) SDSSAA will use Ontario Baseball Association and Baseball Canada pitch count rules. v) 5 run mercy rule per inning with open inning called by the umpire in time limited games. w) Playoff games will be 7 innings unless the mercy rule is in affect.
+BASEBALL (cont'd) RULES (cont'd) t) For any discrepancy in rules interpretation, the convener shall refer to Baseball Canada Rules as they pertain to High School aged play (players aged 16 years or older). u) SDSSAA will use Ontario Baseball Association and Baseball Canada pitch count rules. v) 5 run mercy rule per inning with open inning called by the umpire in time limited games. w) Playoff games will be 7 innings unless the mercy rule is in effect.
 DEFINITIONS A week shall constitute a period of seven (7) days with Sunday being the start of the week.
 UNIFORMS Each school should have baseball uniforms with numbers on the back of each jersey.
 If team colours are similar, the home team will be required to change their colours for the game.
 TIE-BREAKING PROCEDURES In all cases of two-way ties for any position in the league standings, the convener will take into consideration the following procedures for breaking the tie(s) in the sequence in which they appear. (a) The won-lost record of the teams tied as they appear against each other. (b) Run differential (runs scored minus runs allowed=net score) (c) The season's difference between runs for and runs against of the teams tied as they appear against every other team in the league.
 A maximum difference of ten(10) runs shall be awarded in each game. (d) The team that has the fewest runs against. (e) A coin toss.
 (Away team of game versus each other chooses side of coin).
 In all cases of three-way ties for any position in the league standing, the convener will take into consideration the following procedures for breaking the tie(s) in the sequence in which they appear.
-Once a team has been eliminated using the three way tie-breaking procedure, the tie between the two remaining teams will be broken by the two-way tie-breaking procedure. (a) The won-lost record of the teams tied as they appear against each other.
+Once a team has been eliminated using the three way tie-breaking procedure, the tie between the two remaining teams will be broken by the two-way tie-breaking procedure. (a) The won-lost record of the teams tied as they appear against each other. (b) The difference between runs for and against with the teams tied as they appear against each other.